serialfuzzer/hackerTasks/README.md

 - The application supports login and registration

 # Installation
-  The application should be installed and running quite easily in linux operating systems if you already have Docker, docker-compose, Node.js  and npm installed.
-However, if you don't have Node.js and npm already installed, you can [download](https://nodejs.org/en/download/) and install it.
+  The application should be installed and running quite easily in linux operating systems if you already have Docker and docker-compose installed.

-  Commands to install all the required dependencies
+  Commands to install and run hackerTasks

   1. git clone https://github.com/TheN008/hackerTasks.git && cd hackerTasks
   2. sudo docker-compose up --build